urgosxd/medio/English whit Raffa/Cleft What.md

 - What is surprising is that Gary actually has a hard time saying not to people
 4. My manager and I get along really well.
 That's nice
 - What is nice is that my manager and I get along really well
 5. It's been great working with you.
-That's
+That's what I'v
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE4OTI3ODQ5MjUsMTU5NDEzNzQxMywxMz
+eyJoaXN0b3J5IjpbMTM4NDgxNzQ5LDE1OTQxMzc0MTMsMTMzMT
-MxMTA4NjEyLC0xNjY1MjgxNDg5LDE0NTM5MjMxNTYsLTIwODg3
+EwODYxMiwtMTY2NTI4MTQ4OSwxNDUzOTIzMTU2LC0yMDg4NzQ2
-NDY2MTJdfQ==
+NjEyXX0=
 -->